StanfordLegion/regent-lang.org/tutorial/06_privileges.md

 One important thing to note is that interference is based on a task's *declared* privileges, rather than the operations a task actually performs at runtime.
-Regent's type system ensures that a task does not peform any operation not identified in its privileges, but it makes no attempt to check that the task uses all of the privileges that it has declared.
+Regent's type system ensures that a task does not perform any operation not identified in its privileges, but it makes no attempt to check that the task uses all of the privileges that it has declared.